swkim01/urobot/server/README.md

 URobot Server is a UPnP (TM) Robot Control Server.
 It implements the server component that provides UPnP robot devices on available robot platforms.

-URobot server is written in C for the URobot project (see https://github.com/swkim01/urobot/server/).
+URobot server is written in C for the URobot project.
 It is designed to provide access to device/service profiles and web contents to be controlled by any other URobot controller devices.
 It should compile and run on any modern POSIX compatible system such as Linux.